Who Is at Fault in a Trucking Accident?

 If you have been injured in a truck accident in Ohio, Colombo Law is here to help.
 We have an extensive track record of representing truck accident victims, and we will evaluate your case during a free consultation.

 Below we take a look at the parties that are most commonly at fault in trucking accident claims.
-If you have any questions about who may be liable in your case, please contact Colombo Law in Columbus today.
+If you have any questions about who may be liable in your case, please contact Colombo Law in Columbus or Cincinnati today.

 Truck Driver Liability